SCC Arbitration Institute

 No, the SCC does not have a specific list or a roster of certified arbitrators; rather, parties have near complete freedom to appoint the arbitrator they consider best suited to decide the dispute.

-Parties may request from the SCC a list of candidates that meet certain criteria; they may also consider searching for information on potential arbitrators through Arbitrator Intelligence, GAR ART, Jus Mundi, ArbiLex or other relevant sources.
+Parties may request from the SCC a list of candidates that meet certain criteria.
+A party may also consider searching for information on potential arbitrators through Jus MundiGAR ARTArbiLex, Kluwer Arbitration Database, and other relevant sources.
+Parties looking for arbitrators educated in Sweden are referred to the Swedish Arbitration Association‘s website where the public lists of arbitrators having completed the SAA/SCC trainings for arbitrators are kept.

 How many arbitrators are appointed?

 Under the SCC Arbitration Rules, the parties can agree on whether the dispute should be decided by a sole arbitrator or by a tribunal of three arbitrators.
-If the parties do not agree, the SCC Board decides the number of arbitrators, taking into consideration the complexity of the case, the amount in dispute and any other relevant circumstances.
-There was previously a default for three arbitrators, but under the most recent revision of the SCC Arbitration Rules (2017), this default was removed.
-Statistics for 2017-19 show that 55-70 percent of the cases are heard by a three-member tribunal, and the remainder by a sole arbitrator.
+If the parties do not agree, the SCC Board decides the number of arbitrators, taking into consideration the complexity of the case, the amount in dispute, and any other relevant circumstances.
+There was previously a default for three arbitrators, but under the revision of the SCC Arbitration Rules in 2017, this default was removed.

-Read more: Statistics for 2017-19
+Read more: Statistics

 Under the SCC Rules for Expedited Arbitrations, disputes are always decided by a sole arbitrator.